fatho/syn-txt/planning/roadmap.md

 ## Later

 - expose mixer channels, tracks and playlists (what to play when on which track) in DSL
+- make a distinction between value-levl primops (such as addition) and syntax primops (such as `define`).

 ## Eventually